CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/ansible.md

 Let's build our first playbook.

 In this example, we will be gathering the identity of the administrator associated with this Meraki API key and then print the name and email.
-We will then return a list of the Meraki organization names with their respective IDs.
+We will then return a list of the Meraki organization names this administrator can manage.

 1. **Hosts File**